nikitamikitin/ReportsCollector/README.md

 1. You can create user using adrress https://reportscollector.herokuapp.com/createUser method post your body {"email":"test@com.com", "password":"123456"} header (Content-Type : "application/json")
-On your response you can get here userId ,special id created by MongoDB.
+On your response you can get here userId ,special id created by MongoDB.(response.body.id)
 2. You can login here using adrress https://reportscollector.herokuapp.com/login method post your body {"email":"test@com.com", "password":"123456"} header (Content-Type : "application/json")
-On your response you can get here userId ,special id created by MongoDB.
+On your response you can get here userId ,special id created by MongoDB.(response.body.id)
 3. You can get user from db  https://reportscollector.herokuapp.com/email/getUserByEmail method get You need to put email variable to path .Type of variable "email" String.